 Hopefully, you have a few choices and can try out each of them to discover which your bird likes best.
 You won’t always understand why your pet loves one over the other, but birds have preferences, too.

 Perches don’t have to be solely for a cage.
 You can add them to your bird’s playroom or to the shower if he bathes with you.
-Once you complete this DIY project, don’t be surprised if you add other items to your to-do list.
-You can make bird toys and snacks and provide your pet with a cage full of homemade accessories.
-Your bird will love every gift from you.
+Once you complete this DIY project, don’t be surprised if you put other items to your to-do list.
+Try making bird toys and snacks or provide your pet with a cage full of homemade accessories.
+Your pet will love every gift from you.